darinz/DL/04_Training_Techniques/02_normalization_techniques.md

 ## Instance Normalization

 Instance Normalization normalizes each sample and channel independently, commonly used in style transfer and generative models.

+> **Explanation:**
+> InstanceNorm is especially useful for tasks like style transfer, where the goal is to normalize the contrast and style of each image independently.
+By normalizing each sample and channel, it removes instance-specific contrast information, making the model focus on content rather than style.

 ### Mathematical Formulation